sharat789/itaWorkshopApp/movieWorkshopApp/README.md

 1. Add a new component `movie-details` which would be used to show the movie details.
 2. In the `movie.service` file add another function `getMovie` that takes an id as param and returns a single movie object based on the given id.
-3. Configure your `MovieListCmponent` to add id of the selected movie upon clicking the poster image.
+3. Configure your `MovieListCmponent` to add id of the selected movie to the route upon clicking the poster image.
 4. Update your routes to display MovieListComponent when we go to `/movies/movie/id` where id is the selected movie's id.
 5. Now create a `movie$` observable which holds the detail from the `getMovie` function in your service and get the id from your route and initialise `movie$` with the value returned by the function (Hint: Look into how you can use `ActivatedRoute` to get stuff from the route).
 6. Add some additional details about the movie for e.g. description and add a close button to this component so that you can use it to close and go back to the `/movies` route and display the movie list again.